Pravin Mishra

 Pravin Mishra (born 1975) is an Indian filmmaker, painter, columnist and educationist based in Karjat, Maharashtra in Western India.

 His animated short film "Dharamveer" won the National Critics Award at the Mumbai International Film Festival (MIFF) in 2004.
-In 2019, Mishra filed a defamation case worth Rs 10 crore against journalist Surabhi Vaya for a Facebook post.
-The post was later withdrawn.
-Now Pravin Mishra serves as Dean at School of Design [6] at Vijaybhoomi University in Greater Mumbai. at VijayBhoomi University in Greater Mumbai.
+In 2019, at the peak of #MeToo, Mishra was accused of assault by the journalist Surabhi Vaya.
+Later on, Mishra filed a defamation case worth Rs 10 crore against journalist Surabhi Vaya for a Facebook post.
+Now Pravin Mishra serves as Dean at School of Design at Vijaybhoomi University in Greater Mumbai. at VijayBhoomi University in Greater Mumbai.

 Background and education

 He was born the youngest of nine siblings in Murshidabad, West Bengal in India.
 He painted number-plates of vehicles and billboards during his school days.

 He obtained a bachelor's degree from the Government College of Art & Craft at the University of Calcutta and later received a post-graduate degree in Animation Film Design from the National Institute of Design in Ahmedabad.